Philadelphia Whiplash Injury Lawyer

 A prompt settlement can be reached if liability is uncontested or the claimant

-proves that the other party's negligent or reckless conduct caused
+proves that the other party's negligent or reckless conduct caused the

-get a whiplash settlement and avoid the stress and delay involved in litigation.
+a whiplash settlement and avoid the stress and delay involved in litigation.

 [However, it some case, litigation is the best means of getting the full